valentynkt/BackendGarden/content/notes/SQL Advanced Features.md

 >
 >```
 >
-> **Description**: The view `EmployeeBonuses` simplifies access to employee sales data and their calculated bonuses by storing the SQL query.
+> **Description**: The view `EmployeeBonuses` simplifies access to employee sales data and their calculated bonuses by storing the [[Relational Databases|SQL]] query.
 Views are great for encapsulating complex queries and providing a simpler interface to access data, acting like a virtual table.

 > [!example]- **Materialized View Example**